Last updated: 22 May 2026

 The principle of reasonable care when assessing IR35

-Answer all questions accurately on HMRC’s CEST tool and, in most cases, you’ll probably get an accurate assessment in the vast majority of cases.
+Answer all questions accurately on HMRC’s CEST tool and, in the vast majority of cases, you’ll get an accurate assessment.

-But CEST really struggles to work out whether a contractor is either inside or outside IR35 for tax purposes on more finely balanced cases.
+But CEST really struggles to work out whether a contractor is inside or outside IR35 for tax purposes in more finely balanced cases.
 Borderline tests are where many employers get themselves into trouble.

 You must carry out your assessment with “reasonable care” (as defined by the HMRC Employment Status Manual).
 You might think that performing a CEST test would constitute reasonable care but it doesn’t.